Thetvdh/Thetvdh.github.io/writeups/HTBUniCTF/breakingbank.md

 ![Token Verification](/writeups/HTBUniCTF/images/tokenverify.PNG)

-Viewing the code here shows that the token headers must fufill certain requirements:
+Viewing the code here shows that the token headers must fulfil certain requirements:

 1) The jku **MUST** start with http://127.0.0.1:1337/
 2) The kid must be present **AND** equal to the KEY_ID variable